 On February 2, 2018, the California Water Commission (CWC) released the Public Benefit Ratio (PBR) for the Centennial Dam Project on the Bear River.
 According to state technical reviewers of the application submitted by the Nevada Irrigation District (NID), Centennial Dam has a public benefit ratio of zero.
 Read more

 On April 10, 2017, The Foothills Water Network (FWN) submitted a joint letter to the U.S. Army Corps of Engineers detailing an extensive list of actions and strategies which, when bundled together, would eliminate the need for the Nevada Irrigation District (NID) to build a major new dam on the Bear River.
 Read more

-We expect the Draft Environmental Impact Report (EIR) will be available in July 2017.
+We expect the Draft Environmental Impact Report (EIR) will be available in Fall 2018.
 Join us to learn more.

 On April 18, 2016 SYRCL & The Foothills Water Network filed a public comment letter to NID (PDF) stating its concerns that the proposed Centennial Dam will have significant environmental impacts on the Bear and Yuba River watersheds and surrounding communities.
 Read the Comment Letter to NID (PDF).
 Public comment letter writing guide (PDF).

 On October 25, 2016 The Foothills Water Network submitted a water rights protest to the State Water Resources Control Board (SWRCB) demanding that Nevada Irrigation District’s (NID) water rights application for the proposed Centennial Dam be denied based on environmental, public interest and legal grounds.
 Read the Press Release (PDF), FWN’s Water Rights Protest (PDF), Attachment 1: Notice of Water Right Application (PDF)